karthikeyanthangavel/NodeAppRepo/README.md

 "name": "StockExchangeApp",
 "version": "1.0.0",
-"description": "A node-express-postgreSQL app that allows users to view stock rate of NASDAQ stock exchange"
+"description": "A node-express-SQLite app that allows users to view stock rate of NASDAQ stock exchange"